CodyNicholson/Artificial_Intelligence/Intro_To_Machine_Learning/2_Support_Vector_Machines/nonlinearSVM.md

 Notice the line where we declare our classifier: clf = SVC(kernel="linear")

-We are using the kernal parameter of "linear" to create a classifier that will produce a straight line when it is asked to predict the labels of the features we pass through
+We are using the kernel parameter of "linear" to create a classifier that will produce a straight line when it is asked to predict the labels of the features we pass through

 ***

-###The C Parameter
+### The C Parameter

-The **C Parameter** controls the tradeoff between a smooth decision boundary and classifying training points correctly
+The **C Parameter** controls the trade-off between a smooth decision boundary and classifying training points correctly

-A large value of C in your classifer means that you will get more training points correct, and will have a less linear decision boundary
+A large value of C in your classifier means that you will get more training points correct, and will have a less linear decision boundary

-A small value of C means that your decision boudary will be more straight/linear
+A small value of C means that your decision boundary will be more straight/linear